 Preparing for Day Case

 A patient undergoing a day case procedure should be advised not to eat and drink for the 6 hours prior to the surgery (when involving a general anaesthetic).
-Many departments will allow a patient to drink small volumes of water up to 2 hours before a general anaesthetic and local guidelines should be adhered to.
+Most departments will allow a patient to drink small volumes of water up to 2 hours before a general anaesthetic and local guidelines should be adhered to.

 Medications should be reviewed to ensure that they will not interfere with the planned surgery and guidance is sometimes necessary from the operating surgeon.